Basketball-lover Makes Wife Feel Foul

 Published February 21, 1985.
 A few days ago, I received the following letter, which should be of interest to many married couples.

 My question is of a seasonal nature.
 I have heard many comments on football regarding football widows and football family home evenings.
 However, not much has been said about basketball, which actually has the potential for more passion than football.
 I wonder how many basketball fanatics there are?

 “I am married to a fine, good, understanding man.
 I would not trade him for anyone.
 But he is a basketball fanatic.
-I am glad he has an interest in basketball but sometimes it seems there is just too much of a time commitment to the sport.
+I am glad he has an interest in basketball, but sometimes it seems there is just too much of a time commitment to the sport.

 “He plays two or three mornings a week for one or two hours, for the exercise.
 He also plays in church tournaments one to two games a week and will often referee at a game directly after his own.
-He watches or listens to all available Jazz games on TV or radio.
+He watches or listens to all available Utah Jazz games on TV or radio.
 Any local college game that is available on radio or TV is also a must.
-He listens to the delays games and the coach’s show whenever he can.
+He listens to the delayed games and the coach’s show whenever he can.